mindspore-ai/docs/tutorials/lite/source_en/use/converter_train.md

 ## Overview

-Converting your MindSpore ToD(Train on Device) model is a two step procedure:
+Creating your MindSpore ToD(Train on Device) model is a two step procedure:

 - In the first step the model is defined and the layers that should be trained must be declared.
 This is being done on the server, using a MindSpore-based Python code.
 The model is then <b>exported</b> into a protobuf format, which is called MINDIR.
 - In the seconde step this `.mindir` model is <b>converted</b> into a `.ms` format that can be loaded onto an embedded device and can be trained using the MindSpore ToD framework.
 The converted `.ms` models can be used for both training and inference.